p2k3m/ResumeForge/README.md

 # ResumeForge

 ## Overview
 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with the pasted job description text.
 The Express API is wrapped with `@vendia/serverless-express` and deployed to AWS Lambda behind API Gateway so the entire stack runs on demand.
-Persistent artifacts are stored in Amazon S3 while DynamoDB (on-demand billing) retains processing metadata, keeping the monthly infrastructure cost negligible for small user counts.
+Persistent artifacts are stored in Amazon S3 while DynamoDB (on-demand billing) retains only lightweight session metadata, keeping the monthly infrastructure cost negligible for small user counts.
+The runtime follows the AWS best-practice flow of **API Gateway → Lambda → S3**, using environment variables for secrets and shifting change-log/audit data out of DynamoDB and into S3.

 ## User flow